 After roughly 30 seconds has past continue pouring over your water in a circular motion making sure not to touch the sides and that all of the coffee grounds make contact with the water (you can use a spoon or a wooden chopstick to help fully saturate to grounds if needed).

 Step 4: Play The Waiting Game!

-Since I got my hands on the coffee sock, I've been playing around with brew times, and I have GREAT results using a 3-minute window.
-However, I strongly encourage you to experiment and find out what works best for you (changing your coffee grind size can extend or speed up the brew time).
+Since I got my hands on the coffee sock, I’ve been playing around with brew times, and I have great results using a 3-minute window.
+However, I strongly encourage you to experiment and find out what works best for you (changing your coffee grinding size can extend or speed up the brew time).